Huh Yunjin: 2023–present: Solo debut and activities

 Huh released her second single "I ≠ Doll" on January 9, 2023.
 The self-written rock-influenced track features a trap beat with lyrics describing the judgment she faces as an idol based solely on her physical appearance.
-The title refers to both the words "idol" and "doll", and the accompanying music video an animated character illustrated by Huh "navigating the attention and criticism she receives".
+The title refers to both the words "idol" and "doll", and the accompanying music video features an animated character illustrated by Huh "navigating the attention and criticism she receives".
 Regarding the video's protagonist, Huh stated, "I wanted to make a character who is at heart multi-dimensional appear two-dimensional and flat on purpose.
 I thought it'd be interesting to portray a subject that is not so simple in a simple manner."
 Divyansha Dongre of Rolling Stone India called the song "a sharp critique of the complexities of constantly living in the spotlight and the judgment that follows".

 On March 14, 2023, Huh released her third self-composed song, "Love You Twice" (피어나도록).
-The Korean title translates to "until it blooms", a reference to the Korean name of Le Sserafim's fandom, Fearnot.
-Accompanying the indie pop single was a music video by South Korean animator and artist Ramdaram, which depicts a fan inspired by an idol to take better care of herself and learn songwriting before eventually fulfilling her own dream to perform on stage.
+The Korean title translates to "until it blooms", a reference to the Korean name of Le Sserafim's fans, Fearnot.
+Accompanying the indie pop single was a music video.
+Created by South Korean animator and artist Ramdaram, the video depicts a fan inspired by an idol to take better care of herself and learn songwriting before eventually fulfilling her own dream to perform on stage.

 Huh released her fourth single "Blessing in Disguise" on August 14, 2023.
-She wrote the song and performed it previously at the 2023 Weverse Con Festival in June 2023.
+She had previously performed the song, which she wrote with Pdogg, at the Weverse Con Festival in June 2023.
 The funk track addresses Huh's return to South Korea, including her fears, excitement, and regrets.

 On January 17, 2024, Huh featured on and contributed lyrics to GroovyRoom's "Yes or No" with Crush.
 The song peaked at number 57 on the Melon real-time chart and remained in the top 10 on the site's Hot 100 chart one month after its release.
-On February 9, Huh collaborated with Max on his single "Stupid In Love".

-On February 27, 2024, it was reported that Huh would be collaborating with J-Hope on the single "I Don't Know" for his album Hope on the Street Vol. 1.
-The album and single were released on March 29, 2024.
+On February 9, Huh collaborated with American singer Max on his single "Stupid In Love".
+Also in February, Huh collaborated with J-Hope on the song "I Don't Know" for his album Hope on the Street Vol. 1.

 Huh released her fifth self-composed single "Jellyfish" on January 10, 2025.
-She had previously teased the song on a Weverse live months before release.
 The R&B soul piece was written after Huh had realized that someone's daily life of hard work can appear beautiful to others, just like a jellyfish was to her.

+On August 19, 2025, Huh was invited to become a member of the Recording Academy (the American organization that sponsors the Grammy Awards).